 About the national park

-Precipitous mountainsides plunging into the sea, secluded flower meadows, and Europe’s most northerly glaciers glimmering above the island are just some of the things waiting for you in Seiland.
+Seiland features steep cliffs plunging into the sea, secluded flower meadows, and Europe’s northernmost glaciers glimmering above the island.
 Enjoy an easy and beautiful day trip on the north or south side of the island, or get a taste of wilderness in the heart of the national park.
-Seiland makes certain demands of its visitors, but offers a quite unique natural experience in return.
+Seiland makes certain demands of its visitors, but offers a unique natural experience in return.

-Seiland offers large unspoilt areas with little traffic in a unique location.
-This makes the island a haven for countless species of fauna and flora.
+Seiland boasts large protected areas, minimal human disturbance, unique geology, and a strategic location.
+These features make the island a sanctuary and a suitable habitat for diverse plant and animal species.
 Many of the heads of fjords and valleys were previously used as hay-making meadows and pastures, and this has given Seiland rare cultural landscapes that you can still see today.

 Kulturlandskap i Store Bekkarfjord.
 Foto: Per Arne Askeland, Bårdfjorden.
 Foto: Ingunn Ims Vistnes